CHeggan/AudioSet-For-Meta-Learning/README.md

 ## Possible Issues
 Is possible for YouTube to throttle access to their site after too many access requests.
 There are a few potential ways around this, these are:
 - Setting some fixed time delay between downloads.
-This is very simple to set in the main control YAML file however comes with the caviat of significantly slowing down teh full download process
+This is very simple to set in the main control YAML file however comes with the caviat of significantly slowing down the full download process
 - Adding a cookies.txt file to the main script folder using your own YouTube and/or Google credentials.
 This is a bit more involved to set up however should allow the downoad to continue at normal speed.
+How to do this is covered in the Section  [Using A Cookies File](#markdown-Using-A-Cookies-File)

 ## Meta-Learning Consideratioons